 The coast is one of Angus’ best natural features.
 We have been building a coastal path to make it more accessible.
 The path from Arbroath to Carnoustie and Monifieth is a purpose built cycle path, and part of National Cycle Route 1.
 From Arbroath to Auchmithie the path follows dramatic sea cliffs, and is only suitable for walkers.
 North of Auchmithie several core paths link together to take you to Lunan Bay and Inverkeillor.
 Further north parts of the coast are in the Montrose path network.
 We hope to extend the path along more of the coast in the future.

 We have also prepared a core paths plan for Angus.
 This identifies a basic framework of paths throughout Angus.
-Over the next few years we will try to signpost all the core paths and make them accessible.
+We are working towards signposting the core paths network and making other improvements to their accessibility.